genepi/imputationserver/docs/pgs/getting-started.md

 ## Setting up your first Polygenic Score Calculation job

 1. [Log in](https://imputationserver.sph.umich.edu/index.html#!pages/login) with your credentials and navigate to the **Run** tab to initiate a new Polygenic Score Calculation job.
-2. Please click on **"Polygenic Score calculation"** and the submission dialog appears.
+2. Please click on **"Polygenic Score Calculation"** and the submission dialog appears.
 3. The submission dialog allows you to specify job properties.

 ![](images/submit-job01.png)